odashi/nmtkit/doc/training.md

         --model model

-`train` command modifies only files in the output directory specified by the `--model` option. `train` may fail when any other file or directory already exists in the same path.
+`train` command modifies only files in the output directory specified by the `--model` option. `train` may fail when any problems occurd, for example, other file or directory already exists in the path specified in `--model`.

-If `train` fails due to the out-of-memory error, we could use larger amount of the reserved memory using `--dynet-mem` option in MB:

-    src/bin/train \
-        --dynet-mem 4096 \
-        --config sample_data/sample_config.ini \
-        --model model

-Note that the `--dynet-mem` option should be placed just after the `train`.

-Some files would be generated while running the training process in the output
+Some files would be generated while training in the output directory:
-directory:

 <dl>
   <dt>config.ini</dt><dd>Copy of the configuration script specified by `--config`.</dd>